Driving Growth in Food Safety – Leadership, Culture, Technology

 The Global Food Safety Conference 2017 at a Glance

-This year, the Global Food Safety Conference takes place in Houston, TX, USA from 27 February – 2 March 2017.
+This year, the Global Food Safety Conference took place in Houston, TX, USA from 27 February – 2 March 2017.
 Details »

-Meet Intact Systems at Booth 427 and learn which software & services can benefit your business.
-Our experts are happy to share their industry know-how and discuss our latest research findings with you.
+In case you missed us this year, you can always contact us and we can discuss opportunities and talk about which software & services can benefit your business.
+Our experts are happy to share their industry know-how via phone or in person with you.

 you might be interested in